isthari/hq-reporter-chromium/chrome/android/javatests/src/org/chromium/chrome/browser/vr/README.md

 ensure that the VrCore version used is the one used for automated testing at whatever your current git revision is.

-For AR tests, you'll likely want to use `--additional-apk third_party/arcore-android-sdk/test-apks/arcore/arcore_current.apk` to ensure that the ArCore version used is the one used for automated testing at whatever your current git revision is.

 **NOTE** Using this argument for VR on most Pixel devices will fail, as VrCore is pre-installed as a system app.
 This can be dealt with in the following ways: